vmsmith/CookBook/soup_bouillabaisse_wells.md

 6. Return to heat and add some saffron.
 7. Add the heavier fish pieces and cook a few minutes, then the more tender fish pieces.
 8. Cook a total of 10 minutes.
+9. Meanwhile, steam the potatoes.
+10. Place potatoes on the bottom of soup bowls, lay fish on top, pour soup over.
+11. Serve with croutons and rouille.